Reason: Developmental studies of children's reasoning

 Developmental psychologists investigate the development of reasoning from birth to adulthood.
 Piaget's theory of cognitive development was the first complete theory of reasoning development.
 Subsequently, several alternative theories were proposed, including the neo-Piagetian theories of cognitive development.

 Neuroscience of reasoning

-The biological functioning of the brain is studied by neurophysiologists, cognitive neuroscientists and neuropsychologists.
-Research in this area includes research into the structure and function of normally functioning brains, and of damaged or otherwise unusual brains.
-In addition to carrying out research into reasoning, some psychologists, for example, clinical psychologists and psychotherapists work to alter people's reasoning habits when they are unhelpful.
+The biological functioning of the brain is studied by neurophysiologists, cognitive neuroscientists, and neuropsychologists.
+This includes research into the structure and function of normally functioning brains, as well as of damaged or otherwise unusual brains.
+In addition to carrying out research into reasoning, some psychologists—for example clinical psychologists and psychotherapists—work to alter people's reasoning habits when those habits are unhelpful.

 Computer science

 Automated reasoning

 In artificial intelligence and computer science, scientists study and use automated reasoning for diverse applications including automated theorem proving the formal semantics of programming languages, and formal specification in software engineering.

 Meta-reasoning

 Meta-reasoning is reasoning about reasoning.
-In computer science, a system performs meta-reasoning when it is reasoning about its own operation.
+In computer science, a system performs meta-reasoning when reasoning about its operation.
 This requires a programming language capable of reflection, the ability to observe and modify its own structure and behaviour.